Dead Zones

 And when this happens, there’s a surge in the population of the critters that enjoy these chemicals the most: algae and plankton.
 These little guys thrive in such conditions, which you might think is a good thing — after all, they’re the fundamental food for countless species.

-For those of us who eat shellfish while we play casinos accept American Express, this can be a serious issue.
+For those of us who eat shellfish, this can be a serious issue.
 Read on!

 But when the algae have a baby boom (which we refer to as “algae bloom”), they spread quickly and thickly over the surface, limiting the amount of sunlight under the surface.
 Nearly everyone has seen a body of water that looks especially green (or red) and opaque; that’s an algal bloom.
 Not all are especially dangerous, in fact there’s a special category called “harmful algal blooms” (HABs) to distinguish them from the more natural and innocuous kind.